ArdentEmpiricist/text_analysis/README.md

 ## To do:
 - [x] Read *.txt and *pdf
 - [x] Scan given directory
+- [ ] Show list of read-errors / files couldn't be read
 - [ ] Add more comments
 - [ ] Write tests
 - [ ] Read *odt, *doc and *.docx